LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 ### FAQs

-#### Which do I set - the intent ID or the user message?
+#### Which do I set - an intent or a user message?

-You can set either the intent ID or the user message in the Bot Transfer Context object.
-Because intents are tied to dialogs, setting the intent ID effectively lets you specify the actual dialog to start.
+You can set either, but setting the intent ID effectively lets you specify the dialog to start.
 No processing of a user message is required.
-If you set the user message instead, the receiver bot must match the user message with a pattern or an intent to determine the appropriate dialog to start.
+If you set the user message instead, the receiver bot must match the user message with an intent to determine the appropriate dialog to start.

-#### Can I set both the intent ID and the user message?
+#### Can I set both an intent and a user message?

 Yes, this is possible.

-#### What happens if I enable the Transfer Context object, but I don't set an intent ID or user message?
+#### What happens if I enable the Transfer Context object, but I don't set an intent or user message?

-The purpose of enabling the Bot Transfer Context object is to be able to set an intent ID or user message, so typically this scenario shouldn't happen.
-However, if the receiver bot doesn't find an intent ID or user message in the Bot Transfer Context object, the object isn't used during the transfer; see *Transfers without the Bot Transfer Context object* above.
+The purpose of enabling the Bot Transfer Context object is to be able to set an intent or user message, so typically this scenario shouldn't happen.
+However, if the receiver bot doesn't find an intent or user message in the Bot Transfer Context object, the object isn't used during the transfer; see *Transfers without the Bot Transfer Context object* above.

-Conversely, if you set an intent ID or user message, but you don't enable the Bot Transfer Context object, the intent ID or user message is not evaluated.
-Here again, the object isn't used during the transfer.
+Conversely, if you set an intent or user message, but you don't enable the Bot Transfer Context object, the intent or user message is not evaluated.
+Here again, the object isn't used during the transfer; see *Transfers without the Bot Transfer Context object* above.

 #### How do I transfer other data from the sender bot to the receiver bot?

-You can only set an intent ID or user message in the Bot Transfer Context object.
+You can only set an intent or user message in the Bot Transfer Context object.
 To transfer other data between the sender bot and receiver bot, use the [Context Session Store](conversation-builder-scripting-functions-manage-the-context-session-store.html).